Tooth Extractions – Cause & Effect: Revolutionary & Unique Treatments

 - The area will be very susceptible to swelling but an ice pack should help with this.

-- Some numbness may exist in your teeth and lips, but give it several hours and this will be gone.
+- Some numbness may exist in your teeth and lips, but give it several hours and this will be gone5.

 - The pain relievers will wear off in time, meaning you start to feel some pain.
-Best thing to do here is ask your dentist how you can manage the pain once the medicine to relieve the pain wears off5.
+The best thing to do here is to ask your dentist how you can manage the pain once the medicine to relieve the pain wears off5.

 Dry socket after tooth extraction